Just Makes Me See Red

 He laughed, "Yes, like poor Mac and Art down by the van.
 Definite results.
 What were you going to do if the dogs scented us?
 You know how well they like vampires."

 He did have a point.
 It took some nice bribes to keep dogs from snarling at vampires.
-They tended to see us as the competition for scraps and being heavily of the borrowed blood scented type that confused them in a big way.
+They tended to see us as the competition for scraps, and being heavily scented of borrowed blood, that confused them in a big way.
 It would set off the howling and growling if not checked.
 Generally we avoided dogs.
 Harry learned to carry snacks.
-Thankfully their brains were pretty 'now' centered and a good doggy reward shuts them down.
+Thankfully their brains are pretty 'now' centered, and a good doggy reward shuts them down.

-I laughed and replied, "Hey they were worthy of the disposal.
-Besides I didn't need to see the van anyways as you well know.
-We have visual evidence of anything the van would have revealed."
+"Hey, they were worthy of the disposal.
+Besides I didn't need to see the van anyway, as you well know.
+We were given visual evidence of anything the van would have revealed."

 "Nice try.
 You didn't know that when we headed down.
 You just got lucky."
 I flashed Harry a grin and agreed.